Released: 28th June 1999

-There’s a lot more to pop music than merely where you listen to it though, and Viva La Radio also explores some more modern trends in how people listen to music: “How I wish I was a DJ, I’d play my favourite music every day”.
+There’s a lot more to pop music than merely where you listen to it though, and Viva La Radio also explores more modern trends in how people listen to music: “How I wish I was a DJ, I’d play my favourite music every day”.
 Here we find Lolly discussing the growth and popularity of the mixtape, which allowed listeners to explore the theory of what it would be like to construct and broadcast their musical preferences via the airwaves.
 Indeed, she even has some ideas of her own: “Radio Lolly is what it would be, and you can come and dance and party with me”.
-This is one such example of our scholar Lolly anticipating the impact of technology upon pop music and future-proofing her work. iTunes, YouTube and Spotify playlists would all allow ‘Radio Lolly’ to exist with relative ease.
+This is one such example of Lolly anticipating the impact of technology upon pop music and future-proofing her work. iTunes, YouTube and Spotify playlists would all allow ‘Radio Lolly’ to exist with relative ease.
 So as a statement of intent now, it’s entirely achievable even if it seemed unlikely back in 1999.

 The pre-chorus is less educational and more instructional; an opportunity to put theory into practice if you will.
 Through a series of commands, Lolly encourages the student to experiment with the adjustable parameters of their broadcast device: “Radi-o-ooo, turn it up, turn it up; radi-o-ooo, louder, louder”, before finally attesting: “I love it, I love it”.
 One of the attributes most commonly associated with good teachers is a passion for their subject, and in this instance, it’s clear that Lolly has fallen into the right vocation.
 Having briefly surmised the benefits and opportunities associated with this wonderful device, it makes perfect sense that the chorus is the same celebratory proclamation repeated four times: “Viva viva viva la radio”.
 And if you’re not sure why, then maybe you need to re-sit the class.